EWX Collar Strategy

 EWX thesis for this collar

-The market-implied 1-standard-deviation range for EWX extends from approximately $65.39 on the downside to $80.11 on the upside.
+The market-implied 1-standard-deviation range for EWX extends from approximately $65.95 on the downside to $77.65 on the upside.
 A EWX collar hedges an existing long EWX position with a protective put while financing the put cost via a short call; when the premiums roughly offset, the collar acts as a near-zero-cost insurance band around the current spot.
-Current EWX IV rank near 64.86% is mid-range against its 1-year distribution, so the IV signal is neutral; the collar thesis on EWX should anchor more to the directional view and the expected-move geometry.
+Current EWX IV rank near 4.27% sits in the lower third of its 1-year distribution, where IV often re-expands toward the mean; this favors premium-buying structures and disadvantages premium-selling structures on EWX at 28.40%.
 As a Financial Services name, EWX options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to EWX-specific events.

 EWX collar positions are structurally neutral (protective); the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 EWX positions also carry Financial Services sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move EWX alongside the broader basket even when EWX-specific fundamentals are unchanged.
 Always rebuild the position from current EWX chain quotes before placing a trade.